-Before this dissertation could explore interventions that would assist in the retention of nurses, it needed to consider the relationship between turnover and intention to leave; intention to leave would then be used within a model of organisational health.
-The capability to account for why employees choose to turnover is somewhat inadequate (Allen, Weeks, & Moffitt, 2005).
-Occasionally employees leave an organisation due to dissatisfaction and alternative job options, however sometimes they do not.
-Allen et al. (2005) maintains most individuals who intend to resign do not actually carry through.
-While intentions to turnover are reportedly the most direct antecedent to actual turnover, their real relationship varies between studies (Vandenberg & Barnes Nelson, 1999).
+Before this book can explore interventions that will assist in the retention of nurses, it needs to consider the relationship between turnover and intention to leave; intention to leave can then be used within a model of organisational health.
+The capability to account for why employees choose to leave is somewhat inadequate (Allen, Weeks, & Moffitt, 2005).
+Occasionally, employees leave an organisation due to dissatisfaction and alternative job options; however, sometimes they do not.
+Allen et al. (2005) maintain that most individuals who intend to resign do not actually carry this through.
+While intention to turnover is reportedly the most direct antecedent to actual turnover, the real relationship found between the two varies between studies (Vandenberg & Barnes Nelson, 1999).

 Hospitals are the biggest sector of expenditure for healthcare.
-Nurses constitute the single largest labour expense for hospitals (Carruth & Carruth, 2005; Tillett & Senger, 2011).
-The salaries of nurses use more than half of the hospital's operating budget (Pappas, 2009).
+Nurses constitute the single largest labour expense for hospitals (Carruth & Carruth, 2005; Tillett & Senger, 2011), since nurses' salaries use more than half of the hospital's operating budget (Pappas, 2009).
 In Queensland Health, nurses form 65% of the clinical stream employees and 40% of all staff (HR Informatics Unit, 2008).
 Staff turnover has many impacts on the organisation, the work unit, the individual and the wider community (Mobley, 1982).
-This chapter will look at turnover and turnover intention and relate this to nurses within Queensland Health.
+This chapter will look at turnover and turnover intention, and relate this to nurses within Queensland Health.